ASDFDev/org.quietmodem.Quiet/README.md

 Usage
 ===========

-Quiet can be used either as a raw frame layer or in UDP/TCP mode.
-For the latter, it provides the [lwIP TCP stack](https://savannah.nongnu.org/projects/lwip/) which operates entirely independently from the stack provided by Android.
+Quiet can be used *ONLY* as a raw frame layer.

 Make sure to have the [Android NDK](https://developer.android.com/ndk/index.html) installed and set the location of it at `ndk.dir` in `local.properties`.
 This is necessary to build the JNI wrapper included in this project.